-The ways systems work, problems can propagate and then generate new, unforeseen problems; fortunately, the same is true of systemic solutions.
+In systems problems can propagate and generate new, unforeseen problems; fortunately, the same is true of systemic solutions.
 Our existing economic systems are unfair, unhealthy and unsustainable.
 These problems are ingrained in the system and cannot be ‘tweaked out’.
 To borrow an idea from Buckminster Fuller, instead of trying to fix a problematic system, build a better system and the old one will crumble.

 The issue is that struggling to change the existing model is not going to work.
 Making things more efficient is not enough when economic growth continually outstrips efficiency gains.
 Reducing our resource use by 10-20% is not enough when it needs to reduce by 50-60% or more.
 Carbon taxes, tougher resource consents, and banning plastic shopping bags are admirable but in the end they but just marginal tweaks to an economic system that is running amok.